jorshi/jordieshier.com/_pages/adc2024_dev.md

 <br />
 <hr />

-## Parameter Mapping Neural Network
+## How does the Parameter Mapping Neural Network Work?

 The neural network enables real-time timbre remapping, allowing for input signals to be transformed with low-latency.
 The neural network we use is relatively small, but it contains